Shuvra91/Shuvra91/README.md

 - ⚙️ I’m currently working on the End to End ML project
-- 🌱 I’m currently learning Cloud computing projects
+- 🌱 I’m currently learning Cloud computing projects, DevOps and CI/CD  pipelines
 - 👓 I’m looking to collaborate on research projects on AI, ML and Antenna